haltu/muuri/README.md

 ### dragContainer &nbsp;

 The element the dragged item should be appended to for the duration of the drag.
-If set to `null` (which is also the default value) the grid's container element will be used.
+If set to `null` (which is also the default value) the grid element will be used.

 * Default value: `null`.
 * Accepted types: element, null.